 Thinking of adding solar to your home and not sure how to get started or what to expect?
 Here’s a guide to having a quality experience

-As with any significant decision in life, no matter how much research you do there is a pretty fair chance that the company and the people you consider doing business with will be more familiar and educated than you are about the nuances, features, benefits and possibilities associated with the product or industry in question.
-Assuming that’s true, it’s probably fair to say, your best chance of getting the solution you need and the experience you want, will be the result of choosing a company and team that puts you at ease and is one you can trust.
+As with any significant decision in life, no matter how much research you do there is a pretty fair chance that the company and the people you consider doing business with will be more familiar and educated than you are about the nuances, features, benefits, and possibilities associated with the product or industry in question.
+Assuming that’s true, it’s probably fair to say that your best chance of getting the solution you need and the experience you want will be the result of choosing a home solar panel installation company and team that puts you at ease and is one you can trust.
 Makes sense, right?
 But how do you choose?

 We’ve put together some relatively simple tips and guidelines to help you recognize character traits, level of proficiency and—perhaps most importantly—the underlying motivations of the companies you may be evaluating.
 Understanding the motivations of each company and what their real goals are, will increase the odds that you’ll choose the company that will give you the greatest results and the best overall experience.